adicatur/simple-pub-sub-mqtt/README.md

-# simple-pub-sub-mqtt
+# Simple Publish and Subscribe MQTT
-Simple publish and subscribe using ruby
+Simple publish and subscribe MQTT using ruby